bogdanbalanescu/Code-Dive/csharp-code-parsing-with-jison/README.md

 ## Development

-Run following commands in the terminal
+Run the following commands in the terminal

 ```
 npm install
-node src/parser.js
+node src/parser.ts
 ```